IntelliTect-Samples/EWU-CSCD371-2024-Fall/README.md

 - Unit test the Jester class.
 Code coverage should be above 90% for this class.
 Moq will make this significantly easier.
 - Enable nullability in the .csproj files and ensure no errors or warnings: ✔❌

+## Fundamentals
+- Ensure you enable:
+  - nullable reference types is enabled
+  - net6 targetted,
+  - C# 10.0,
+  - warnings as errors,
+  - and enabled .NET analyzers for both projects ❌✔
+- For this assignment, always use Assert.AreEquals<T>() (the generic version)
+- All of the above should be unit tested ❌✔
+- Choose simplicity over than complexity ❌✔

 ## Extra Credit
 - Unit test your implementation that writes the joke out to the screen.
 How hard could it be to unit test a single line method ;)?
 - The Geek jokes API that is being used can also return jokes in a JSON format.
 Update the `JokeService` to retrieve jokes using JSON. `GetJoke` should still return a string.